Easy Vegan Nacho Cheese Sauce

 - 1-2 teaspoons Sriracha, optional

-Blend: In a blender (high powered preferred, a food processor will also work), add the cashews, lemon juice, 3 cups of the water, nutritional yeast, smoked paprika, garlic powder, onion powder, chili powder, and the salt.
+- Blend: In a high powered blender, add the cashews, lemon juice, 3 cups of the water, nutritional yeast, smoked paprika, garlic powder, onion powder, chili powder, and the salt.
+Add optional turmeric to make the cheese more yellow/orange.

-Add salt to taste, and Sriracha if using, depending on your spice preference.
+- Add more salt to taste, and Sriracha if using, depending on your spice preference.
 If the cheese sauce sits for a while, or you refrigerate the leftovers, it will thicken.
 Simply warm it again on the stove, adding water as needed to thin.
+Serve over tortilla chips, steamed broccoli, baked potatoes and more.